CALCRIM No. 3550. Pre-Deliberation Instructions

 Supreme Court stated:

-conversations with their pastors that ultimately addressed the issue being
+with their pastors that ultimately addressed the issue being resolved at the

 POST-TRIAL: CONCLUDING CALCRIM No. 3550